oniseun/getir-challenge/README.md

 # Import environment and collection on postman
-> Import postman collection and environment from the /src/docs folder
+> Import postman collection and environment for local and live from the /src/docs folder

 # run test with
 $ yarn test